nadeeshakumari/Time-Series-Analysis-of-COVID-19-Deaths-in-Sri-Lanka/README.md

-# 📈 Time Series Analysis of COVID-19 Daily Deaths in Sri Lanka
+# 📈 Time Series Analysis of COVID-19 Deaths in Sri Lanka
 This project performs time series analysis on daily COVID-19 deaths per million in Sri Lanka using ARIMA models in R. It includes data preprocessing, stationarity testing, model fitting with auto.arima, residual diagnostics, and forecasting.

 ## 📂 Project Structure